 ANIMATION & SOUND

 When watching an environmental fantasy, one obviously expects it to look natural & alive.
 Here, it looks cold & artificial due to Gonzo's traditional heavy reliance on CGI no matter how unnecessary it is.
-Aside from that, the movie is quite pretty and even impressive at times, so the animation is very good overall.
+Aside from that, the movie looks quite pretty and even impressive at times, so the animation is very good overall.

 As for the sound, I liked the ethnic chants at the beginning and the end.
 The rest of the music & voice acting is decent yet unmemorable.